corda/corda-kubernetes-deployment/CLOUD_SETUP.md

 ## Azure cloud instructions

-These are the services you will need to have set up in order to execute the deployment scripts correctly.
+These are the services you will need to have set up in order to execute the deployment scripts correctly using Microsoft Azure.

 ### Azure Kubernetes Service (AKS)